Tax Year 2023 Massachusetts Income Tax Brackets

-Both Massachusetts' tax brackets and the associated tax rates were last changed one year ago in 2022.
+Both Massachusetts' tax brackets and the associated tax rates were last changed two years ago in 2022.
 Massachusetts' tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

 Massachusetts has two marginal tax brackets, ranging from 5% (the lowest Massachusetts tax bracket) to 9% (the highest Massachusetts tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket , which are the same in Massachusetts for single filers and couples filing jointly.